hkdjyu/LearnWebGL/doc/01_SetupAndInstallation.md

 ## Local Environment
 If you plan to set up a local environment, a web server is needed for us to host our webpage.
 There are many ways to host a webpage locally.

-In out guide, [Node.js](https://nodejs.org/) is used because it is a widely adoped runtime environment for web application and it supports on Windows, macOS and most of the linux system.
+In our guide, [Node.js](https://nodejs.org/) is used because it is a widely adopted runtime environment for web application.
+It supports on Windows, macOS and most of the linux operating system.

-A simple solution to set up a webserver with Node.js suggested by WebGL2Fundamentals is to use [Servez](https://greggman.github.io/servez/).
+A simple solution to set up a web server with Node.js suggested by WebGL2Fundamentals is to use [Servez](https://greggman.github.io/servez/).

-In our guide, we will build the web server using [Express.js](https://expressjs.com/) instead of using Servez.
+*In our guide, we build the web server using [Express.js](https://expressjs.com/) instead of using Servez.

 ### Installation of Node.js
 Check Node.js is installed.
 ```
 node -v
 ```
 If an error is shown, mentioning 'node' is not recognized, you need to install Node.js first.
+Installation guide is not provided.
+You may check the following guide from Node.js official website.
-Installation guide is not pro [Node.js - How to install Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
+[Node.js - How to install Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)

 ### Setting up Express.js